The music of the plants

 A musical instrument for plants

-The U1 device is based on a variation of the Wheatstone bridge, where one or more fixed resistances and a variable one are used to measure variations of impedance (electrical resistance).
+The U1 device for the music of the plants is based on a variation of the Wheatstone bridge, where one or more fixed resistances and a variable one are used to measure variations of impedance (electrical resistance).
 In the case of the U1 what is being measured is the electrical resistance in the living tissues of plants.
 These variations can then be translated into a variety of different signals, including MIDI for digital musical instruments, like a synthesizer.

 Fluctuations in the electrical potential of tissues can be measured in every living being.
 In animals and humans, these can also be related to different emotional states.